Alina Khay

 ∙ Paid

 The rally has four distinct engines running simultaneously.
-Each is individually sufficient to sustain a bid.
-Together they are not even additive but multiplicative.
+Each engine can fail independently.
+If one stalls, the other three can keep the rally alive.
+Two or three engines failing simultaneously ends the regime.
 Understanding which one is most vulnerable to reversal, and what that reversal looks like before it happens, is the trade.
 Most participants are watching all five as one undifferentiated “bull market.”
 That is the misread this piece is built around.

 the comparative performance of four major global stock market indices—the S&P 500, FTSE 100, STOXX Europe 600, and Nikkei 300—from the beginning of 2022 through early May 2026